Original publish date July 10, 2015. Updated 2023 with expanded information.

 - 1/2 cup water

-- 1/2 cup flavorful liquid of your choice see suggestions above
+- 1/2 cup flavorful liquid of your choice ***see suggestions in post

 - In a measuring cup or small bowl, mix together the water and flavorful liquid of your choice.
-Place the frozen chicken in the Instant Pot liner, and pour the liquid over the chicken.
-Close the lid (with vent set to sealing position), press the ‘Poultry’ button and use the +/- buttons to adjust the cooking time.
-For standard chicken breasts (~4-6 oz. each), cook for 15 minutes; for extra-large chicken breasts (~1 lb. each), cook for 30 minutes.
-In between these two sizes, scale your cook time accordingly.
+Place the chicken in the Instant Pot liner, and pour the liquid over the chicken.

-- After the cooking program completes, allow the pressure to release naturally for 10 minutes before opening the lid.
-If you’re in a hurry, it is not hazardous to manually “quick-release” the pressure – but this may toughen the chicken’s texture.
-Transfer the chicken breasts to a plate and shred into bite-sized pieces with two forks.
-While you shred the chicken, you can optionally turn on Instant Pot’s ‘Saute’ mode to reduce the sauce if it is too thin for your taste.
+- Transfer the chicken breasts to a plate and chop into thin slices or shred into bite-sized pieces using two forks.
+While you slice/shred the chicken, you can optionally turn on Instant Pot’s ‘Saute’ mode to reduce the sauce if it is too thin for your taste.
 Return the shredded chicken to the sauce and toss to coat.